langdon/summit-2015-lab-15812/labs/chapter2.md

 ## LAB 2: Analyzing a Monolithic Application (Dusty)

 Typically it is best to break down services into the simplest components and then containerize each of them independently.
+However, when initially migrating an application it is not always easy to break it up into little pieces and you must start with big containers and work towards breaking them into smaller pieces.

-In this lab we will do exactly the opposite.
-We will create an all-in-one container image comprised of multiple services as well as observe several bad practices when composing Dockerfiles and explore how to avoid those mistakes.
-In the lab3 we will decompose the application into more manageable pieces.
+In this lab we will create an all-in-one container image comprised of multiple services.
+We will also observe several bad practices when composing Dockerfiles and explore how to avoid those mistakes.
+In lab3 we will decompose the application into more manageable pieces.

 Expected completion: 20-25 minutes